fsm/fsm/README.md

 This package contains a simple interface for a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) in Go.

+> [A finite-state machine] is an abstract machine that can be in exactly one of a finite number of states at any given time.
+The FSM can change from one state to another in response to some external inputs; the change from one state to another is called a transition.
+An FSM is defined by a list of its states, its initial state, and the conditions for each transition.
+>
+> Wikipedia

 ## Conversational Interfaces

 While the interfaces provided can be used for a large varity of state machine needs, the supported tooling is focused on building conversational interfaces.